cargo-generate/cargo-generate/README.md

 description = "Demo template for cargo-generate" git = "https://github.com/ashleygwilliams/wasm-pack-template"
 branch = "master"
+template_values = "<path to template-values file, relative to template, or absolute>"
 ```

 Both `branch` and `description` are optional, and the branch may be overridden by specifying `--branch <branch>` on the command line.